Transition Youth FAQs

 - Counseling and guidance about training and education options after high school

 Who should be referred to VR?

 - All students, ages 15-21, with disabilities should be encouraged to apply for VR services

 - Your disability must be documented by an Individual Educational Plan (IEP), a 504 Plan, or some other means

 - Students or young people who don't need academic or physical accommodations in high school, but may need them later

 - Students thinking about dropping out of high school

-Who qualifies for the School to Work Transition program?
+Who qualifies for Transition Youth services?